 Study branch coordinator: doc.
 RNDr.
 Jan Wild, CSc.

-Surface and Plasma Physics is a master's degree program of an interdisciplinary nature, which includes fundamental knowledge of interactions of neutral and charged particles in vacuum, gas, and condensed phase and at the interfaces of these environments.
-The program provides expertise in the physics of surfaces and thin films, especially atomic and molecular nanostructures on solid surfaces with significant binding to physico-chemical and transport processes and with applications in the field of catalysts, sensors, or molecular electronics.
-Program in laboratory and space plasmas intervenes in plasma chemistry, laser mixtures, hot and fusion plasma, and some parts of astrophysics.
-During the study, it is possible to master the use of modern diagnostic methods in materials research, vacuum and plasma technologies, and the analysis of various types of space plasmas or controlled thermonuclear fusion.
+Surface and Plasma Physics is a master's degree program of an interdisciplinary nature, which includes a fundamental knowledge of interactions of neutral and charged particles in a vacuum, gas, and condensed phase, and at the interfaces of these environments.
+The programme provides expertise in the physics of surfaces and thin films, especially atomic and molecular nanostructures on solid surfaces with significant binding to physico-chemical and transport processes and with applications in the field of catalysts, sensors, and molecular electronics.
+The programme in the laboratory and space plasmas intersects with plasma chemistry, laser mixtures, hot and fusion plasma, and some parts of astrophysics.
+Studies enable the mastery of modern diagnostic methods in materials research, vacuum and plasma technologies, and the analysis of various types of space plasmas or controlled thermonuclear fusion.
 Individual disciplines can be oriented experimentally, theoretically, or solved by methods of computational physics.

-The graduates of the study program Surface and Plasma Physics have a broad knowledge of the physical foundations of the field and demonstrate an understanding of the relevant mathematical apparatus, including applying it.
-They master advanced diagnostic methods and computer models, which allows them to understand the behavior of atomic and molecular structures on solid surfaces and the associated significant application problems as well as fundamental processes in ionized media typical for various fields from astrophysics to plasma chemistry and magnetohydrodynamics.
-The graduates are also able to independently formulate hypotheses, create computer simulations and critically analyze the outputs.
-They are prepared to present their findings and conclusions to the professional and lay public in the form of presentations or written texts, even in a foreign language.
-They also apply the acquired knowledge, skills, and creative abilities in related fields focused on both basic and applied research at universities, in the institutes of the Academy of Sciences, in the scientific and technological centers (e.g., synchrotrons, ITER, ELI, ESA), and also in the industrial sphere and public administration.
+Graduates of the study programme Surface and Plasma Physics have a broad knowledge of the physical foundations of the field and demonstrate an understanding of the relevant mathematical apparatus, including applying it.
+They master advanced diagnostic methods and computer models, which allows them to understand the behaviour of atomic and molecular structures on solid surfaces and the associated significant application problems as well as fundamental processes in ionized media typical for various fields from astrophysics to plasma chemistry and magnetohydrodynamics.
+Graduates are also able to independently formulate hypotheses, create computer simulations and critically analyse the outputs.
+They are prepared to present their findings and conclusions to the professional and lay public in the form of presentations and written texts, including in a foreign language.
+They also apply the acquired knowledge, skills, and creative abilities in related fields focused on both basic and applied research at universities, in institutes of the Academy of Sciences, in scientific and technological centres (e.g., synchrotrons, ITER, ELI, ESA), and also in the industrial sphere and public administration.

-A pre-requisite of the study in this program is knowledge of plasma physics, surface physics and solid state physics on the Bachelor level.
+Prerequisite for this study programme is a bachelor-level knowledge of plasma physics, surface physics and solid state physics.

 |NEVF122||Plasma Physics||5||2/1 C+Ex||—|